 The Fund has a 401(k) plan.
 Employees who meet age and length of service requirements may elect to make contributions to the plan through a salary reduction arrangement not to exceed \$18,500 of their annual compensation.
-The Fund makes a contribution for all eligible employees up to a maximum of four percent of their annual compensation.
-The Fund's contribution to the plan was \$54,707 and \$54,728 for the years ended December 31, 2018 and 2017, respectively.
+The Fund makes a contribution for all eligible employees up to a maximum of 4% of their annual compensation.
+The Fund's contribution to the plan was \$70,512 and \$54,707 for the years ended December 31, 2019 and 2018, respectively.